Our West Bend Law office has been meeting the legal needs of people in and around West Bend and Washington County for more then 25 years.

 John A. Best grew up in West Bend and has worked in Washington County practicing Law since 1990.

 The office is conveniently located in West Bend, Old Barton Village just across from the historic Barton Roller Mill and Milwaukee River on Barton Avenue /Hwy 144.
-The Eisenbahn State Trail, extending from West Bend into eastern Wisconsin, has 5-1/2 miles of paved trail and provides opportunities for hiking, bicycling, cross-country skiing and more runs right past the office.
+The Eisenbahn State Trail, extending from West Bend into eastern Wisconsin.
+The trail has 5-1/2 miles of paved trail and provides opportunities for hiking, bicycling, cross-country skiing and runs right past the office.
 We are only minutes from the Washington County Courthouse in West Bend.

 Visit our Services page for information on how we can help you with your legal needs.